EOL (End of Life) Machines and their Risks

 Using machines that have exceeded their lifetime is risky for your business.
 There are a variety of problems EOL (End of Life) machines can cause, and in the end, the risk isn’t worth taking.
 The industry standard for the lifetime of a computer is five years, when the vendor no longer supports the machine, warranty expires, or there are no further updates available for its OS.

 Although some machines may still run after their EOL has been met, they will not run efficiently and are unreliable and risky for your company to use.
+Businesses are 65% more likely to suffer from a data breach if they are using outdated technology.
 It is vital to keep machines and software up-to-date for your company.

 Risks of EOL Machines: